CodeReadingClubs/www/content/conduct.md

 We expect ourselves and participants to ensure that our community is harrassment-free for everyone.

-### Examples of behaviour that help us to provide an an open, welcoming, diverse, inclusive, and healthy community:
+### Examples of behaviours that help us to provide an an open, welcoming, diverse, inclusive, and healthy community:

 * Demonstrating empathy and kindness toward other people
 * Being respectful of differing opinions, viewpoints, and experiences